microsoft/MLOS/mlos_bench/README.md

         --log ./os-autotune.log \                            # Log file (also prints to stdout) --log-level 10 \                                     # Log level = DEBUG
         --no-teardown \                                      # Do not shutdown/deprovision a VM
-        --experimentName RedisBench \                        # Experiment name (can be in global_config.json) --experimentId 001                                   # Unique experiment ID (can come from the persistent storage service)
+        --experimentId RedisBench \                          # Experiment ID (can be in global_config.json) --trialId 1                                          # Trial ID (can come from the persistent storage service)
     ```

 8. Check `os-autotune.log` to verify we get output corresponding to the command we remotely executed in the VM.